 This overview and in-depth introduction to the multidisciplinary arts acquaints students with how artists of different cultures think and create.
 The course includes the visual arts, music (classical and jazz), theater, ballet, tap, the Broadway stage, Hollywood, television, and their interrelationships.
-Students examine the lives, works or performances of artists in each dis-
+Students examine the lives, works or performances of artists in each discipline and their theories of expression.
+We carefully develop an awareness of how artists use intuitive and critical thinking to create and re-create.
+Students increase their range of understanding through hands-on experience of the arts - exhibits, performances, films, interviews of artists, and group projects.
+(3)